Kappa-Dev/KappaTools/dev/tests/webapp.md

   - check that the dead rule warning show up in the same way
 - delete those lines
 - click twice on toggle to check the opening/closure
+- Resize the window and see that no error is shown in the console

 #### Right subpanel
 - Contact map is present, see that it changes when clicked on - interactive mode - show all states
+- zoom with mouse wheel, reset with button `Reset Zoom`
 - export to svg and check the picture
 - Go to influences: is it populated?
 - Change rendering to graph, change accuracy to high, see that it changes; play with size radius controls